omarreis/FiremonkeySensorFusion/README.md

         end;
        {$ENDIF Android}

-* It is good practice to disable the sensors when the app goes to background (Home btn), and enable when it comes back.
+* It is good practice to disable the sensors when the app goes to background (Home btn) and enable when it comes back.

 ## Samples
 * SensorFusionDemo1 - Simple usage sample in this repository.
 * BoatAttitude - A more elaborate sample.
 A boat 3d model is targeted by a camera controlled by phone attitude.
 Can be found at https://github.com/omarreis/BoatAttitude .
 The app illustrates how to use *quaternions* to set 3d object rotations, instead of manipulating RotationAngle.
 * Also in the same repository: sample *AirlinerAttitude* features an 3d airplane model, for the aviation inclined.
 .

 ## SensorFusionDemo screenshot.

 ![Screenshot](SensorFusionShot.png)